Svancara/FinDogAI/docs/prd.md

 1. Resources Management screen has "Team Members" tab
 2. Team members list displays: `[teamMemberNumber] Name - Rate: X CZK/hour` with privilege badges (💰 Can Add Costs, 👁️ Can View Financials)
-3. Registering user auto-created as team member #1 with full privileges (from Story 1.3) - this is the business owner
+3. Registering user auto-created as team member #1 (resource) and as an owner membership (from Story 1.3) — this is the business owner
-4. "Add Team Member" button navigates to team member form
+4. "Add Team Member" opens an "Invite Member" dialog
-5. Form fields: name (required), hourlyRate (required), email (optional for future auth), privileges: canAddCosts (toggle), canViewFinancials (toggle)
+5. Invite form fields: email (optional), privilege toggles: canAddCosts (toggle), canViewFinancials (toggle); after the invite is redeemed, the owner can set name/hourlyRate on the team member resource
-6. On save (online), `teamMemberNumber` is allocated by HTTPS callable (transactional) and returned to the client; offline, the number is assigned on sync by an onCreate trigger
+6. On "Create Invite", a Cloud Function creates `/tenants/{tenantId}/invites/{inviteId}` and returns a single-use code/link (TTL; single-use)
-7. Team member saved to `/users/{tenantId}/teamMembers/{teamMemberId}` with: teamMemberNumber, name, hourlyRate, privileges, authUserId (null for MVP), createdAt, createdBy
+7. Upon invite redemption, membership is created at `/tenants/{tenantId}/members/{uid}` with selected privileges; a team member resource is created at `/tenants/{tenantId}/teamMembers/{teamMemberId}` with `teamMemberNumber` and `authUserId: uid`
-8. Edit team member updates: name, hourlyRate, privileges, updatedAt, updatedBy (teamMemberNumber #1 cannot modify privileges - toggles disabled)
+8. Edit team member updates: name, hourlyRate, updatedAt, updatedBy (privileges are managed on the membership and editable by owners only; team member #1 cannot change their owner status)
-9. Delete team member removes from Firestore immediately without reference checking (costs/events contain full team member copies)
+9. Delete team member removes the resource document; membership removal is a separate owner-only action (not implied by resource deletion)
 10. **Owner protection:** Team member #1 cannot be deleted - delete button hidden/disabled with tooltip: "Business owner (Member #1) cannot be deleted"
 11. Non-owner team member deletion shows confirmation: "Delete [teamMemberNumber] Name?
 This cannot be undone."
 12. Empty state: "No team members yet" should never occur (owner is always present as #1)